fusecodecamp2017/LightingUpIOT/README.md

     # then we can install the current node and npm
     sudo apt-get install nodejs npm

-We are going to use a noble library for gatt in node from [here](https://github.com/sandeepmistry/bleno) so to get that you will use:
+We are going to use a noble library for gatt in node from [here](https://github.com/sandeepmistry/noble) so to get that you will use:

     npm init
-    sudo npm install --save bleno
+    sudo npm install noble --save

+Assuming that things don't turn out well (as they don't always) you may also need to install `bleno` with the command `npm install --save bleno`.
+This seemed to help when I originally got things to work.